lpw25/namespaces/readme.md

 `name1:Foo.A` and `name1:Foo.B` respectively, and a module `Foo` would be made available which contained module aliases `A` and `B` pointing to `name1:Foo.A` and `name1:Foo.B`.

+Modules introduced by later namespaces in `OCAML_NAMESPACES` will shadow modules introduced by earlier namespaces.
+In addition, modules introduced by `-I` or `-P` will shadow modules introduced via `OCAML_NAMESPACES`.

+Note that we distinguish the name of the unit from the module identifier that is made available in the source.
+For units introduced with `-I` these two things coincide, so that a unit named `A` is always made available as a module identifier `A`, but with `OCAML_NAMESPACES` a unit named `name1:Foo` would be made available in the source as the module identifier `Foo`.
+This distinction was technically already present for modules introduced with `-P`, where a unit named `Foo.Bar` would be made available using a module identifier `Foo` as `Foo.Bar`, which is different because the `.` in the second case is module projection whilst in the first case it was namespace projection.

+#### `site-packages`

+For convenience, we propose including a default `lib` namespace that does not need to be given explicitly in `OCAML_NAMESPACES`.
+So that an empty `OCAML_NAMESPACES` variable is equivalent to having `OCAML_NAMESPACES` set to:

+    OCAML_NAMESPACES=lib=$OCAMLLIB/site-packages

+where `$OCAMLLIB` is the existing environment variable that points to OCaml's standard library.
+Since, by default, `$OCAMLLIB` is `<prefix>/lib/ocaml` the `lib` namespace will default to `<prefix>/lib/ocaml/site-packages`.
+This gives a sensible default location for packages to install themselves unless otherwise instructed.

 #### Sub-directories